What Marvin Gaye Knew

 When it comes to online brands, the physical versus the virtual shopping experience is no longer an either-or proposition.

 When it comes to online brands, the physical versus the virtual shopping experience is no longer an either-or proposition.
-For today’s marketer, synergy between the two is key, and understanding how consumers behave in real life is essential to delivering them the products and experiences that will earn their loyalty for life.
+For today’s marketer, synergy between the two is key, and understanding consumer trends in real life are essential to delivering them the products and experiences that will earn their loyalty for life.